 Tingling or itching around the lips is a distressing signal that a cold sore is on its way for sufferers of this chronic, recurring condition.
 The cluster of tiny blisters that soon appears is painful and can be embarrassing.
 Is it possible to stop a cold sore in its tracks?
 Toothpaste is one home remedy that's sometimes recommended as a cold sore preventative, but the jury is still out on its effectiveness.

-Toothpaste on Cold Sore: Theory
+Toothpaste On Cold Sore: Does It Work?

 Only anecdotal evidence supports the idea that toothpaste is effective as a cold sore preventative.
 Though some people claim that toothpaste prevents their cold sores from appearing, researchers haven't carried out studies to investigate the facts.
 What's more, according to How to Get Rid of a Cold Sore, some doctors believe that SLS in toothpaste can actually cause cold sore attacks.

 If you'd like to try using toothpaste to prevent cold sores, apply a thin smear of a white, non-gel toothpaste to the place where you feel the itching or tingling that precedes a cold sore.
 Apply the paste before going to sleep at night and every hour or couple of hours during the day.
 To remove the toothpaste, wipe it with a soft facecloth soaked in warm water.
 You can also use toothpaste in the same way to help dry out the blisters if the cold sore appears, and return your skin to normal quickly.